Superfoods straight from the garden?

 We typically equate superfoods with more exotic edibles like goji or acai berries, but there are many kitchen garden vegetables that double as essential, everyday ingredients and nutritional powerhouses.
 Vegetables like carrots, kale, tomatoes, chard, blueberries, beets, and summer squash are loaded with a unique range of powerful vitamins, minerals, antioxidants, and phytochemicals.
 If we select plants to grow and eat with a range of colors in mind, we’re automatically filling our plates and pantries with a vital range of nutritionally rich foods.

 It’s also true that the fresher the fruits and vegetables you eat, the higher their nutritional value.
-Research at UC Davis in California shows that nutrient degradation occurs the longer produce is stored — another reason to grow at least some of your own food and buy from local farmers.
+In fact, research at UC Davis in California shows that nutrient degradation occurs the longer produce is stored — another reason to grow at least some of your own food and buy from local farmers.

 What Are Phytochemicals?

-Most of us are familiar with antioxidants, nutrients naturally occurring in fruits and vegetables like vitamin A and C. But what are phytochemicals?
+Most of us are familiar with antioxidants naturally occurring in fruits and vegetables like vitamin A and C, but what are phytochemicals?
 Phytochemicals are naturally occurring chemicals created and used by plants to assist with growth and protect against pathogens, predators, and competitors.
-At a basic level, they can be recognized by qualities such as fragrance, flavor, and color.
+At a basic level phytochemicals, can be recognized by qualities such as fragrance, flavor, and color.
 What’s wonderful is, many of these chemicals are good for us too.

 According to the American Institute of Cancer Research, phytochemicals can improve health in a number of ways, some of which include preventing DNA damage, stimulating immune function, improving heart health, and reducing inflammation.
 Growing and cooking with fruits and vegetables with a range of colors ensures we include a little bit from each of these important phytochemicals along with essential vitamins, minerals, and antioxidants.